African Marigold Seeds: How to Plant and Grow Marigolds from Seed

 Growing Marigolds from Seed

 Transplant seedlings outdoors after the threat of frost, spacing them for optimal growth.
 Thriving in full sun and well-drained soil, they bloom from late spring to the first frost.
 Regular watering, deadheading, and using them as companion plants in vegetable gardens enhance their performance.
+These plants are also resilient against various fungal diseases, including powdery mildew, which can be a common issue in some garden environments.

-Adaptable to container gardening, these are a versatile choice for limited spaces or patio gardening.
+Adaptable to container gardening, marigolds are a versatile choice for limited spaces or patio gardening.
 Growing from seed is straightforward, ensuring continuous color and vitality in your garden, making them suitable for gardeners of all levels.

 African Marigold Seeds For Sale